sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - > $(A − \{a_1\}, \preccurlyeq)$ is also a poset
   it is just $\subset$ the original $(A,\preccurlyeq)$
 - [GLB,LUB](https://en.wikipedia.org/wiki/Infimum_and_supremum) abbr
+- Topological Sorting is same as [what this QA says](https://math.stackexchange.com/a/574892/1059606)
 # miscs links from [this](https://semmedia.mhhe.com/math/Rosen_8e/CHAPTER_1_LINKS.html)
 - [atlas](https://web.archive.org/web/20060106014447/http:/www.math.niu.edu:80/~rusin/known-math/index/03-XX.html)
 # how I read the information center